RedisGears/RedisGears/docs/intro.md

     Mutex must be initialized inside the onRegistered callback because it's not serializable.
 !!! important "Notice"
     Using mutex could be risky and can cause deadlocks with Redis Global Lock.
-Make sure to use Mutex carefull and if not sure please consult.
+Make sure to use Mutex careful and if not sure please consult.
 !!! example "Example: publisher"
     ````
     127.0.0.1:6379> RG.TRIGGER MSG_PUBLISH "this is a message"